How Do You Decommission a Data Center?

 3. Authentication management: managing users and controlling their access to the data center’s network.
 This phase is especially about removing olf user IDs from your system so they can no longer access your network.

-4. Compliance management: depending on your industry, you may be required to abide by a certain set of industry regulations when decommissioning IT assets, such as NIST, PCI DSS, HIPAA, FERPA, and FISMA.
+4. Compliance management: depending on your industry, you may be required to abide by a certain set of industry regulations when decommissioning data center IT assets, such as NIST, PCI DSS, HIPAA, FERPA, and FISMA.
 In most cases, these regulations will require you to accurately record every IT asset from purchase to data eradication to disposal/destruction.

 What Is a Data Center Decommission Plan?